eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 [More data can often *obscure* the true compromise](../why-condorcet/){:target="_blank"}.
 Instead, why not just ask a simple, unambiguous question: "Who do you consent to govern you?"
 That's what Approval does.
 It asks a simpler, more fundamental question, and treats that data with full fidelity.
 It doesn't try to extrapolate more from you than what you give it.
 It's simple, but more honest.
 And by keeping it simple, it makes itself robust and practical, while still delivering excellent outcomes.

 Approval is the canonical voting system for dichotomous preferences.
-But, in a way, I would argue it's still the canonical voting system for all preferences.
+But manages to stay an excellent voting system for all preferences.
 It just asks a different question than I think many in the electoral reform space *think* should be asked.
 It doesn't care about the order of your preferences, which obscures all sense of acceptability.
 It doesn't care about the intensity of your preferences, which are prone to exaggeration and misrepresentation.
 It just asks you who you want to support.
 Isn't that the most fundamental question we should be asking?
 Who do *you* actually want to win?

 If democracy is ultimately about consent, then Approval is the ballot that captures consent most directly: not perfect information, but honest information.
 It asks each voter for one clear boundary between acceptable and unacceptable, then counts that boundary without distortion.
 That is why, mathematically, it becomes canonical on dichotomous preferences, and why, practically, it remains so compelling in the real world.
 We may never build a flawless voting system for every possible psychology, but we can choose one that is fair, transparent, strategy-resistant where it matters, and robust under real conditions.
 Approval does not promise utopia.
 It promises clarity, and in collective decision-making, clarity is power.